Library Research: Overview

 Subjects are listed at the bottom of the detailed entry.
 These subjects will link to other materials on the same exact subject.

 The BASIC SEARCH allows you to search by fields such as (Words Anywhere, Words in Title, Words in Author, Subject begins with).
 "Words Anywhere" searches are useful if you do not know the precise subject, title or author.
-If you are unsure of the ending of a word or wish to search the stem of a word, use the wildcard symbol * .

 The ADVANCED SEARCH allows limiting by language, collection, document type, year.